beatrizmouradev/beatrizmouradev/README.md

 - 💻Student of Systems Analysis and Development.
 - 🤿Intern in [Alura's](https://www.alura.com.br/) Scuba-Team Front-end squad.
 - 🎨Passionate about the universe of creation and technology.
-- ✨Current Challenge: 30 Days of Code on HackerRank.
 - 🐾Fun fact: I'm mother of a little cat named Code!